 The Hawaiian Island’s volcanic mountains combined with the pleasant trade winds create such a diversity of climates.
-As I’ve share with you before, each island has a wetter windward side and a drier leeward side.
+As we’ve share with you before, each island has a wetter windward side and a drier leeward side.

 As you plan your Hawaii vacation, you might want to find the best places to stay to avoid rain, particularly in the rainier, winter months.
 That being said, there’s a good chance that rain will not put much of a damper your vacation, even in the winter.
-I’ve been to Hawaii in all seasons and have rarely had rain create any vacation issues.
+We’ve been to Hawaii in all seasons and have rarely had rain create any vacation issues.

 Maui – The best sunshine is on West and South Maui.
 (See more details about where to stay on Maui for the best weather.)

 - Kaanapali (Lots of hotels including a Sheraton, Hyatt, Marriott, Westins, Honua Kai Kaanapali Beach Hotel and many more condo resorts.)